 Quincy Jones, mainly remembered today for "Soul Bossa Nova" (the theme of the Austin Powers films) and the soundtrack to The Fresh Prince of Bel-Air, released his opus Back on the Block in 1989.
 The album featured the crème de la crème of the black pop, R&B, soul, jazz and rap scenes, for its time.
 Over 100 contributors are cited throughout the liner notes, including Miles Davis, Ella Fitzgerald, Sarah Vaughan, Ray Charles, Barry White, Melle Mel, Herbie Hancock, Rod Temperton and Greg Phillinganes (best remembered for all of the synth work on Michael Jackson's Off the Wall and Thriller; Phillinganes also developed a lot of Stevie Wonder's synths during the 70s and 80s) and even Jesse Jackson.
 The album went on to win seven Grammys, including Album of the Year.

 The Trope Namer is the 1992 American men's Olympic basketball team (specifically a 1991 Sports Illustrated article about the team by Jack McCallum).
 The Americans had always been dominant in basketball at the Olympics, sending college basketball players to comply with amateur requirements.
 But a bronze medal in 1988 was embarrassing enough that for the first time NBA players (and Christian Laettner) were selected for the 1992 team after the International Basketball Federation opened the games to pros.
 It was almost certainly the greatest collection of talent ever assembled on one basketball team—and quite possibly any sport—with at least three players (Magic Johnson, Larry Bird, and Michael Jordan) often considered the best in their positions to ever play.
-Eleven of the twelve team members are in the Basketball Hall of Fame, and the twelfth—Laettner—is considered one of the greatest college players of all time.
+Eleven of the twelve team members are in the Basketball Hall of Fame, and the twelfth—Laettner—is considered one of the greatest college players of all time and went on to have a successful NBA career himself.
 Coach Chuck Daly remarked that it was like "Elvis and The Beatles put together"; Bird joked that if they lost they "probably wouldn't be allowed back in the country."
 They won by an average of almost 44 points; the closest game saw them win by 32 against Croatia (who expressed gratitude to win the Silver medal before the game was even played).

 The team lost one game ever: their first practice (against a group of college all-stars), which one of the other coaches said Daly deliberately threw (by limiting Jordan's playing time and making non-optimal substitutions) in order to prove to his team that they could be beaten.